Gigabyte GeForce RTX 5050 Gaming OC

 • GPU clock speed is 2317 MHz on Gigabyte GeForce RTX 5050 Gaming OC and 2280 MHz on Gigabyte GeForce RTX 5060 OC Low Profile.

-• GPU turbo is 2632 MHz on Gigabyte GeForce RTX 5050 Gaming OC and 2512 MHz on Gigabyte GeForce RTX 5060 OC Low Profile.
+• GPU turbo speed is 2632 MHz on Gigabyte GeForce RTX 5050 Gaming OC and 2512 MHz on Gigabyte GeForce RTX 5060 OC Low Profile.

 • Pixel rate is 84.22 GPixel/s on Gigabyte GeForce RTX 5050 Gaming OC and 120.6 GPixel/s on Gigabyte GeForce RTX 5060 OC Low Profile.